centrifugal/centrifuge-mobile/examples/android/readme.md

-Example will be located in separate repo.
+Example for Android located [in this repo](https://github.com/FZambia/centrifuge-mobile-android).